veggero/tytg/README.md

 Setting up is quite easy:

-	python tytg.py main/ TOKEN
+	python -m tytg main/ TOKEN

-After the first time, the TOKEN will be saved, toghether with all the arguments, to a .data.json file inside main/, making it unnecessary:
+After the first time, the token will be saved, toghether with all the arguments, to a .data.json file inside main/, making it unnecessary:

+	python -m tytg main/

+If you're using the tytg.py file instead of installing with pip, you can use:

-	python tytg.py main/
+	python tytg.py main/ [TOKEN]